-It is important to note that this 'Whistleblowing Policy' policy embodies the philosophy and ethos of the TCES Group, and the principles of 'Every Child Matters' DfES (2003) and the legislation set out Working together to Safeguard Children 2015 and vulnerable adults 'DH 'No Secrets' - guidance on developing and implementing multi agency policies and procedures to protect vulnerable adults from abuse.
+It is important to note that this 'Whistleblowing Policy' policy embodies the philosophy and ethos of the TCES Group, and the principles of Working Together to Safeguard Children (2018) statutory guidance and vulnerable adults 'DH 'No Secrets' - guidance on developing and implementing multi agency policies and procedures to protect vulnerable adults from abuse.
 This policy is written in conjunction with the Complaints Policy.